Google Workspace CLI: Google Built a Terminal for AI Agents

 A CLI talks directly to the underlying API.
 No rendering, no simulation. gws gmail messages list calls Google's Gmail API and returns structured data.
 It is the same data the Gmail web app uses, delivered in a format a program can actually consume.

-AI agents can't reliably navigate a browser.
+AI agents cannot reliably navigate a browser.
 They can reliably execute a terminal command and parse the output.
-This is the surface they were designed to operate on — and gws meets them there.
+This is the surface they were designed to operate on, and gws meets them there.

 The quick-start is honest about the surface area: